joelwmale/joelmale.com/content/blog/announcing-pixel/index.md

 The biggest reason for this decision is my belief in team collaboration.
 I learnt very early on in my career that multiple minds are stronger and better than any single mind could ever be.

-Luckily, I've managed to find a few reI thally talented developers to join me on this ride, which has helped me have enough confidence in Pixel and what we can do for our clients.
+Luckily, I've managed to find a few really talented developers to join me on this ride, which has helped me have enough confidence in Pixel and what we can do for our clients.

 ## We do only what we're good at: eCommerce & Bespoke solutions